GoloisaNinja/bourbon-backend/README.md

         "username": "Capone"
     },
     "name": "tommygun bourbons #1",
+    "private": true,
     "_id": "a1b1c1d1e1f1YouWon",
     "bourbons": [],
     "__v": 0
 }
 ```

 Note the empty bourbon array at collection creation - there is a corresponding post route that will allow us to start filling our collection with bourbons.
 The collection also contains a user reference for easier server validation to ensure that only the user that owns the collection can make changes to it.
+There is private flag on the collection object that defaults to true.
+When creating a new collection you can pass a boolean to req.body.private to set private to false if you would like your collection to be available for other users to view.
+Other users may only view a collection that is a: created by them, b: has a private flag set to false.
+Users may only modify collection objects that were created by them.
 The server also creates a corresponing/companion collection record on the user object under the collections array.

 ```
 [